 10. Bridal Veil Falls (Hike to a waterfall on BWCA)

-Bridal Veil Falls is a stunning waterfall located in the BWCA region of Minnesota.
+Bridal Veil Falls is a stunning waterfall in Minnesota’s BWCA region.
 The waterfall is easily accessible from Gunflint Lake, but you’ll have to start your hike near Loon Lake.
-The hike is about 6 hours total, but it’s well worth it once you see the falls.
+The hike is about 6 hours, but it’s well worth it once you see the falls.

 Bridal Veil Falls might be one of the most beautiful waterfalls in the world, and it’s definitely worth adding to your bucket list.